SimplyReactive/petrie/readme.md

 ## Official Documentation

 Documentation for Laravel can be found on the [Laravel website](http://laravel.com/docs).
-Documentation for Materialize can be found on the [Materialize website](http://materializecss.com/).
+Documentation for Bootstrap can be found on the [Bootstrap website](http://getbootstrap.com/).

 ## Contributing